ctsrc/cardgame/README.md

 ### `autothing.bash`

 The `autothing.bash` script rebuilds klondike and runs it under valgrind each time a source file is modified.
-In contrast to the workspace stuff, this script works fine on all of the supported platforms of klondike.
+In contrast to the workspace script, this script works fine on all of the supported platforms of klondike.

 To install the dependecies for `autothing.bash`, I do